 When you want to return to the Home page, select the HOME link to take you back to the application´s main page.

 Many cases have been provided without hair and eye color.
 Using only these criteria may result in a no record match based on the limited demographic data contained in the database.
+The CBI continues to work with local law enforcement agencies to provide the most detailed information.

 Administrative access is limited to the CBI Cold Case Analyst.
 If there is a question about a case, or changes need to be made to information contained within, please contact the CBI Cold Case Analyst, Audrey Simkins, (email@example.com) with the appropriate changes.